Sweet Potato Bubble Tea

 - Combine ice, water, milk, and purple sweet potato powder in a cocktail shaker.
 Shake 15 times.In a cocktail shaker, add the ice, ⅓ cup water, milk, then the purple sweet potato powder.
 The powder needs to be added at the very end.

-- Put warm tapioca balls in brown sugar syrup into a cup.
+- Assemble the drink.
+Put warm tapioca balls in brown sugar syrup into a cup.
 Pour in the purple sweet potato milk tea.Serve immediately.
 Use an extra wide straw to drink.

 - Purple sweet potato powder adds flavor and color.
 It dissolves when shaken so the drink isn’t grainy.

-- The caramel notes of brown sugar complement the sweet potato nicely, but granulated white sugar also works if that’s all you have.
+- The caramel notes of brown sugar complement the sweet potato nicely, but granulated white sugar also works if that’s what you have.

 - This drink is creamier when made with whole milk, but plant-based milks will also work.